hhvm/user-documentation/guides/hack/56-modules/01-introduction.md

 }
 internal function foo_fun(): void {}
 ```
-In general, an internal symbol cannot be accessed outside of the module its defined in.
+An internal symbol cannot be accessed outside of the module its defined in.

 ```hack